-Cash and cash equivalents include cash on hand, and deposits with financial institutions, which are subject to an insignificant risk of change in value.
+Cash and cash equivalents include cash on hand, and deposits with financial institutions.
+Cash and cash equivalents are carried at cost.

 2.8 Financial liabilities

 Financial liabilities are recognised when the Association becomes a party to the contractual agreements of the instrument and are classified according to the substance of the contractual arrangements entered into.
 All interest related charges are recognised in the statement of financial activities.
 Financial liabilities include "Accruals and other payables".